-4 units, Aut (Fishkin)
+4 units, not given this year (Fishkin, J)

 COMM 236G.
 Democracy, Justice, and Deliberation-(For undergraduates and M.A. students; Ph.D. students, register for 336G.)
 Decision processes that make a normative claim to resolve questions of public choice, at any of these levels of choice: first principles, constitutions, public policies, or particular outcomes.
 Topics include democratic theory, the theory of justice and issues of deliberation in small groups, public consultations, conventions, juries, and thought experiments popular in contemporary political theory.
 Readings include Madison, de Tocqueville, Mill, Marx, Rawls, Nozick, Ackerman, and Schudson.
 Preference to graduate students.
 Prerequisite: consent of instructor.